 • Low carbon modal shift.

 The region also recognises that much more needs to be done to create the world-class connectivity for both people and goods that Greater Manchester needs to compete effectively within a global economy.
-With this in mind a new SUMP is being developed to provide a vision of what a successful transport system might look like in 2040 to support Greater Manchester’s wider economic, social and environmental ambitions.
-A full draft Transport Strategy and Delivery Plan is due to be published for consultation in 2016 and is intended to replace our current Greater Manchester Local Transport Plan.
+With this in mind a new SUMP has recently been developed to provide a vision of what a successful transport system might look like in 2040 to support Greater Manchester’s wider economic, social and environmental ambitions.
+The SUMP consists of a new Transport Strategy and Delivery Plan published in February 2017.
+We now need to ensure the delivery plan is delivered, monitored and kept up to date to ensure ambitions of the SUMP are realised.

 One of the goals of the Operational Programme South is to go for low carbon innovation in built areas.